leveris133t/API-docs/deposits/deposits.md

     - [Authorising a payment](#authorising-a-payment)

 ### Deposit Product
-To obtain the detail of a deposit product we can call [/{idProduct}](https://doc.ffc.internal/api/mw-gen-deposit-ib/deposit-ib/latest/#docs/method/#1441).
-Response contains such detail as the name, currency components, holders and aggregated balance etc.
+To obtain the details of a deposit product, we can call [/{idProduct}](https://doc.ffc.internal/api/mw-gen-deposit-ib/deposit-ib/latest/#docs/method/#1441).
+The response contains details such as the name, currency components, holders, aggregated balance etc.

+We can also get balances for each currency component with [/{idProduct}/!getBalance].

 ##### Exchange money
 To exchange money between currency components call [/currency-exchanges](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/endpoint/#1724).

-##### Share
+##### Share account information
 To send user account information via email call [/!emailAccountInfo](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1658).

 ### Managing currency components
 A user can manage the currency components of a deposit product by updating the primary currency or activating/deactivating currency components.

 ##### Change primary currency
 To change the primary currency component call [/{idProduct}/currencyPriorities](https://doc.ffc.internal/api/mw-gen-deposit-ib/deposit-ib/latest/#docs/method/#1838).
+The desired primary current should have the highest prioirity.

 ##### Activate/deactivate components
 A currency component can be activated by calling [/{idProduct}/!activateCurrency](https://doc.ffc.internal/api/mw-gen-deposit-ib/deposit-ib/latest/#docs/method/#1877), and deactivated by calling [/{idProduct}/!deactivateCurrency](https://doc.ffc.internal/api/mw-gen-deposit-ib/deposit-ib/latest/#docs/method/#1898).

-A currency component **must** be empty to to deactivate it.
+In order to deactivate a currency component, it **must** have zero balance and not be the primary currency.

+The ability to activate or deactivate currency components also depends on the configuration of the specific deposit product.

 ### Transactions
-Users can retrieve list of *RequiredTransaction's* or *ProcessedTransaction's*.
-Either can be filtered by updating the [TransactionListRequest](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/#docs/type/#974) object
+Users can retrieve a list of *RequiredTransaction's* or *ProcessedTransaction's*.
+Either can be filtered by updating the [TransactionListRequest](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/#docs/type/#974) object.

 Only *RequiredTransaction*'s can be updated.
 To update see [/required-transactions/{idTransaction}](https://doc.ffc.internal/api/mw-gen-deposit-ib/deposit-ib/latest/#docs/method/#1533).